Anirudha152/pyiris-api/README.md

 # The PyIris Project - API
 This is a version of PyIris packaged into an API.
-To access the implementation of this api, visit \<pyiris-api-implementation\>
+To access the implementation of this api, visit [pyiris-api-implementation](https://github.com/Anirudha152/pyiris-api-implementation "API Implementation")
-For more information about PyIris as a whole, visit its official github page: \<pyiris\>
+For more information about PyIris as a whole, visit its official github page: [PyIris](https://github.com/angus-y/PyIris-backdoor "PyIris")

 # Installation
 ```